pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 ## The reality is usually "Infeasible"

-While I was studying my master's degree, I attend to a thesis presentation about a rostering optimization problem, a [rostering problem][1] consist in assigning shifts to operators in the less costly way.
-In this case it was an airport operator trying to optimize the worker's shifts to save costs.
-For me, the most interesting thing about his thesis was not the modeling itself but the model's final result.
+While I was studying my master's degree, I attend to a thesis presentation from a student working in an airport operator company.
+The operator was trying to optimize the worker's shift scheduling.
+This problem, also known as a [rostering problem][1], is a widely known and challenging problem in Operations Research.
+But for me, the most interesting part of his presentation was not the modeling itself but the model's final result.

-The company was expecting this model to **reduce the cost** of the shift assignments.
+The company was expecting this model to **reduce the cost**.
 However, what the student found, is that the operator **needed to hire two more people**, increasing the cost of the previous assignment.
 The student explained that the origin of this discrepancy was that the problem shift-constraints where usually "relaxed" on the manual solution, but when added into the mathematical model they needed to be fulfilled.

 Some of these constraints were "ok to be relaxed" but some of them not (with legal implications).
 I don't want to say that "it was funny" that they "found out" that they were breaking the law when building a mathematical optimization model, but it was "interesting" to say the least.
 From what I'm aware, and according to the speaker, the operator corrected this right away.

-From my side, I've learned a couple of lessons from his presentation, First, don't break the law, but second, mathematical optimization models are not very "flexible" when modeling constraints from "real life".
+I learned a couple lessons from his presentation; first, don't break the law, and second, mathematical optimization models are not very "flexible" when modeling constraints from "real life".
 Having said that, "a flexible optimization model" could be very handy (Assuming that you are not relaxing any legal constraints).

-Usually, the first time that you frame an optimization problem, the "business people" will come with a challenge that looks like this:
+Usually, when you first frame an optimization problem, the "business people" will come with a challenge that looks like this:

 1. We want to build a rocket that can reach Mars.
 1. It should cost less than $100.